9 Plastic surgery health benefits

 - Breast Reduction can also improve a woman’s tolerance for exercise, enabling her to take advantage of exercise regimens she was unable to participate in previously

 - An overall healthier lifestyle is often the result of Plastic Surgery.
-When a patient has spent the money, gone through the recovery time, and sees the end result they often develop a mindset and action plan to retain those positive results.
-An improved diet and a regular exercise program is often the case with the patient living a healthier, happier and more satisfying lifestyle.
+When a patient has spent the money, bought the necessary items such as compression garments, gone through the recovery time, and sees the result they often develop a mindset and action plan to retain those positive results.
+An improved diet and a regular exercise program is often the case with the patient living a healthier, happier, and more satisfying lifestyle.

-- Liposuction and Tummy Tucks (and to a lesser degree, Breast Reduction) removes fat cells from the body.
-Less fat cells means there are less fatty acids being released into the body.
-Since fatty acids impair the bodies ability to break down insulin, less of them is good and means a reduced risk of Diabetes.
+- Liposuction, LipoMelt, and Tummy Tucks (and to a lesser degree, Breast Reduction) remove fat cells from the body.
+Less fat cells mean there are fewer fatty acids being released into the body.
+Since fatty acids impair the body’s ability to break down insulin, less of them is good and means a reduced risk of Diabetes.

-- This same fat removal can also improve the patient’s blood pressure and cholesterol, thereby reducing their risk of heart conditions.
+- This same fat removal can also improve the patient’s blood pressure and cholesterol, thereby reducing the risk of heart conditions.

-- Patients with cleft pallets or cleft lips can experience immediate improvement in their overall quality of life after Plastic Surgery.
-This heightened quality of life, bolstered by new found self-esteem, gives these patients the ability and the confidence to do things they would not do before.
+- Patients with a cleft palate or cleft lips can experience an immediate improvement in their overall quality of life after Plastic Surgery.
+This heightened quality of life, bolstered by newfound self-esteem, gives these patients the ability and the confidence to do things they would not do before.

 - Patients with drooping eyelids can have this problem rectified by having Blepharoplasty, or eyelid surgery.
 This often results in improved vision and can even solve dry eye problems.